 In this presentation, Dr. Bangs explores the forces that led, regardless of the ethics of individual legal transfers, to what was ultimately an almost complete loss of Native land in Plymouth Colony, Massachusetts.
 (Above, left and center) Dr. Bangs worked with hundreds of Plymouth Colony documents that had not previously been researched which revealed that the Pokanokets and other tribes had a clear concept of land ownership.

 Strangers and Pilgrims, Travellers and Sojourners – Leiden and the Foundations of Plymouth Plantation (2009) studies the Pilgrim congregation and colony from its origins in England and development in The Netherlands to its early years in New England.

-He shows us his new research, maps of Plymouth showing the steady and devastating transfer of land from Native people to colonists, including ma showing the Massasoits Osamequin and Philip’s Pokanoket territory in yellow (left and middle map, above) and the Sowams area (above, right).
+He shows us his new research, maps of Plymouth showing the steady and devastating transfer of land from Native people to colonists, including ma showing the Massasoits Osamequin and Philip’s Pokanoket territory in yellow (left and middle map, above, click on each to enlarge) and the Sowams area (above, right).